acucciniello/the-muse-jobs/docs/index.md

 Sample phrase to say to Alexa to list the newest five job postings at a specific location:

-` "Alexa, ask Muse Jobs to tell me the jobs near New York City Metro Area" `
+` "Alexa, ask fan Muse Jobs to tell me jobs near New York City Metro Area" `

 Alexa's Response: